Top of the pageCheck Your Symptoms

 As you reach your 40s and 50s, it is common to have some vision changes and possibly to need glasses.
 Some of the changes may also cause other symptoms, like headaches and nausea, that affect your ability to function.

 Some children may have special risks for eye problems.
-Vision screening is recommended for infants who were either born at or before 31 weeks, whose birth weight was 1250 g (2.8 lb) or less, or who are at high risk for vision problems.footnote 1 Most vision problems are noticed first by the parents.
+Vision screening is recommended for infants who were either born at or before 31 weeks, whose birth weight was 1250 g (2.8 lb) or less, or who are at high risk for vision problems.
+Most vision problems are noticed first by the parents.
 See tips for spotting eye problems in your child.
+The first screening is recommended about 4 to 9 weeks after birth.footnote 1

 Check your symptoms to decide if and when you should see a doctor.